josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 I concede AI can occasionally be helpful for certain tasks, and I can understand the enthusiasm, as far as that goes.
 I don't use it often, but admittedly some.
 I find it helpful for generating reference images to use as starting points for illustrations, and occasionally for ideating, as a "rubber duck" of sorts.
 I also use it once in a while to compensate for my own color vision deficiency.
 But mostly, it helps me with code.

-Even if my new coding buddy is severely prone to overconfidence (and hallucination, and vulnerabilities, and counterproductivity…), it's still admittedly exciting when it makes tasks that would've been previously time-consuming and/or challenging quick and easy.
+Even if my new coding buddy is severely prone to overconfidence (and hallucination, and vulnerabilities, and counter-productivity…), it's still admittedly exciting when it makes tasks that would've been previously time-consuming and/or challenging quick and easy.

 In order to be an AI optimist about this, however: that's where I would have to stop thinking about it.